-Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding UPWP 8320 \$108,930 Developed the FFY 2020 UPWP Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP \$81,240 \$34,810 \$116,050 Activi suppo UPWI outrea Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2020 UPVVP and beyond Discussed UPWP matters with Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Maintained the UPWP Study Recommendations Tracking Database, gaining significant data on implementation status of previous UPWP recommendations through outreach to municipalities, MassDOT, and RTAs Transportation Equity Program 8520 \$149,790 Developed a Disparate Impact and Disproportionate Burden Policy for use in the LRTP Destination 2040, and accompanying memo \$120,300 \$51,550 \$171,850 Activi New a Provided annual Title VI update to MassDOT/FHWA.
-Prepared the Coordinated Public Transit-Human Services Transportation Plan for the MPO region 2020 Supported the MPO's public participation program in outreach to and engagement with Title VI, EJ, and other nondiscrimination populations Provided technical support to the LRTP, TIP, and MPO- guided studies Convened an internal staff-based Transportation Equity Analysis Committee in support of updating existing and developing new equity-related analytical techniques Coordinated with other agencies to support external programs that target people who identify as minority, have limited English proficiency, are 75 years of age or older, have a disability, or who are members of low-income households tivities generally remain the same year to year, with staff porting the MPO in producing its annual (FFY 2020) WP.
-A special emphasis for FFY 2020 work will be targeted reach to transportation equity populations ivities generally remain the same year to year w activities will include preparing and submitting the FFY 20 MPO Title VI triennial report to MassDOT/FTA/FHWA
+Project Name ID FFY 2019 Total Funding FFY 2019 Work Progress and Products FFY 2020 PL Funding FFY 2020 §5303 Funding FFY 2020 Total Funding FFY 2020 Planned Work Progress and Products UPWP 8320 \$108,930 Developed the FFY 2020 UPWP Conducted outreach to municipalities and other stakeholders in the region through MAPC subregional meetings, digital communications, and conversations with agencies to develop study ideas for the UPWP Conducted outreach to advocacy and policy groups and interested citizens to gauge needs and collect study ideas for the FFY 2020 UPWP and beyond Discussed UPWP matters with Advisory Council, including development of study ideas for the UPWP and education about the UPWP products and process Maintained the UPWP Study Recommendations Tracking Database, gaining significant data on implementation status of previous UPWP recommendations through outreach to municipalities, MassDOT, and RTAs \$81,240 \$34,810 \$116,050 Activities generally remain the same year to year, with staff supporting the MPO in producing its annual (FFY 2020) UPWP.
+A special emphasis for FFY 2020 work will be targeted outreach to transportation equity populations Transportation Equity Program 8520 \$149,790 Developed a Disparate Impact and Disproportionate Burden Policy for use in the LRTP Destination 2040, and accompanying memo Provided annual Title VI update to MassDOT/FHWA.
+Prepared the Coordinated Public Transit-Human Services Transportation Plan for the MPO region Supported the MPO's public participation program in outreach to and engagement with Title VI, EJ, and other nondiscrimination populations Provided technical support to the LRTP,TIP, and MPO-guided studies Convened an internal staff-based Transportation Equity Analysis Committee in support of updating existing and developing new equity-related analytical techniques Coordinated with other agencies to support external programs that target people who identify as minority, have limited English proficiency, are 75 years of age or older, have a disability, or who are members of low-income households \$120,300 \$51,550 \$171,850 Activities generally remain the same year to year New activities will include preparing and submitting the FFY 2020 MPO Title VI triennial report to MassDOT/FTA/FHWA